Estimated reading time: 6 minutes

 Example #1 – Restaurant CSF

 Restaurants depend on return customers.
-They understand that when a customer has a great meal, not only do they come back but they bring their friends with them.
+They understand that when a customer has a great meal, they return and bring their friends.

 For a great customer experience, it is vital to maintain the quality of the food.
-One way to measure that quality is to keep track of how many meals are sent back to the kitchen.
+One way to measure that quality is to track how many meals are returned to the kitchen.

 Another way to ensure customers enjoy their visit is to have well-trained employees who provide great service.

 Organizations with high turnover have a difficult time maintaining a great customer experience.
-The reason is simple – when the restaurant is continuously training its employees, it loses the benefit having of a seasoned, well-trained worker interacting with its cutomers.
+The reason is simple – when the restaurant continuously trains its employees, it loses the benefit of having a seasoned, well-trained worker interacting with its customers.

 Example #2 – Non-profit Organization CSF

 Nonprofit organizations exist to help others.
-They rely solely on the support of its donors and its army of free labor (volunteers).
+They rely solely on the support of their donors and their army of free labor (volunteers).

 To measure the success of a non-profit, it is important to track how many donate to its cause, how many provide free labor for its mission, and how many people receive its services.